spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Private Pack Registry

 Spectro Cloud provides extensibility by providing a way for users to define packs for integrations beyond the ones provided by default in Specto Cloud's public pack registry.
-These user defined packs need to be hosted in a private registry which users can bring up in their own environment using Spectro Cloud's pack registry software.
+These user-defined packs need to be hosted in a private registry which users can bring up in their own environment using Spectro Cloud's pack registry software.

 # Private Cloud Gateway

-A Private Cloud Gateway is a Spectro Cloud component that enables communication between Spectro Cloud's management console and a VMware based private data center.
+A Private Cloud Gateway is a Spectro Cloud component that enables the communication between Spectro Cloud's management console and a VMware based private data center.
 The gateway needs to be installed by the users in their VMware environments using a private cloud gateway installer appliance.